The Community Centre

 The entrance to the centre is capped with a traditional ‘Kandyan’ roof which is typical of Sri Lankan architecture.
 The best examples of the correct proportions of such roofs are to be found, unsurprisingly, in Kandy, Sri Lanka.
 The most sacred site for Buddhists in Sri Lanka is the Temple of the Tooth, where you can find a series of these roofs.
 It is proposed that traditional architectural details are borrowed, modernised and simplified to ensure that the Srilankan Buddhist architecture is well expressed in the heart of England.

-The temple delivers number of Buddhist practisings and community service activities.
+The Community Centre delivers number of Buddhist practisings and community service activities.
 This will be done through Buddhist teachings, sermons, meditation, community service, retreats and projects that preserve the tradition.
-The new temple will be an ideal place for practising Buddha Dhamma and will have complementary activities such as meditation classes, workshops and room for individual contemplation.
+The new Community Centre will be an ideal place for practising Buddha Dhamma and will have complementary activities such as meditation classes, workshops and room for individual contemplation.

 Following facilities are included within the development:

 Special Dining Room

 4 En-suite Bedrooms